axa-group/bauta.js/README.md

 Bauta.js is an add-on for your Node.js applications such as Express.js or Fastify.
 Bauta.js improves the developer experience enriching your application architecture and encouraging an API design-first mindset.
 The main features Bauta.js provides are:

-- Express.js plugin.
+- Express.js plugin
-- Fastify plugin.
+- Fastify plugin
-- Resolvers.
+- Resolvers
-- Pipelines and Steps functions.
+- Pipelines and Steps functions
-- Decorators.
+- Decorators
-- Request/Response validation.
+- Request/Response validation
-- Built-in OpenAPI explorer.
+- Built-in OpenAPI explorer
-- API versioning.
+- API versioning
-- Datasource Providers.
+- Datasource Providers
-- Built-in logging system.
+- Built-in logging system
-- Written in TypeScript.
+- Written in TypeScript

 ## Bauta.js and developer experience